From SFT to RL: Demystifying the Post-Training Pipeline for LLM-based Vulnerability Detection: Experimental Evaluation and Results

 Cold-start SFT is essential for LLM post-training, as seen in models like DeepSeek-R1~\citep{77}.
 It builds the necessary foundations for downstream tasks, increasing the probability of the model generating correct rollouts during the subsequent RL stage and mitigating the impact of sparse rewards on training.
-Answering this RQ examines how SFT intensity affects GRPO in VD.
-Figure~\ref{fig:pov_sft2grpo} shows model performance across different SFT checkpoints and the relative gains achieved.
+However, there are conflicting views between SFT and RL.
+Common practice typically selects models with better post-SFT performance as the starting point for RL training~\citep{91,92}, assuming this will consistently yield superior final outcomes after RL.
+In contrast, recent studies~\citep{93,94} suggest that SFT models with high scores are not necessarily optimal initializations for RL.
+This motivates us to investigate how to balance SFT and RL optimization by examining the impact of SFT intensity on the on-policy RL algorithm GRPO in VD tasks.

-The results confirm that the GRPO model without cold-start SFT performs significantly worse than others, confirming that cold-start SFT remains a vital contributor to RL training for VD.
+Figure~\ref{fig:pov_sft2grpo} shows model performance across different SFT checkpoints and the relative gains achieved after GRPO.
+The results confirm that the GRPO model without cold-start SFT performs significantly worse than others, confirming that SFT remains a critical initialization stage to RL training for VD.
 However, in contrast to the continuous performance improvements seen in preference optimization with stronger SFT initialization, the relative performance gains of GRPO models over their SFT baselines decrease significantly as the number of SFT training epochs increases, eventually leading to a negative impact.
-Specifically, the F1 score of the GRPO model trained on the epoch=5 SFT checkpoint is approximately 8.5\% lower on average than the others.
-Furthermore, the sharp decline in pass@8 indicates that excessive SFT restricts the model exploration during RL training.
+Specifically, the P-Pass@1 score of the GRPO model trained on the epoch=5 SFT checkpoint decreases by 9.1\% relative to that at epoch=3.
+Furthermore, the sharp decline in P-Pass@8 indicates that excessive SFT restricts the model exploration during RL training.
 This prevents the model from sampling diverse responses, ultimately leading to lower accuracy.